-Giovanni Giorgini is Professor of Political Philosophy at the University of Bologna.
+Giovanni Giorgini is Professor of History of Political Thought at the University of Bologna.
 He is also Life Member of Clare Hall College, Cambridge, where he was previously a Visiting Fellow.
 Giorgini has held visiting positions in many universities, in Italy and abroad, including Pittsburgh, Chicago, Columbia, Princeton, Bolzano and IMT-Lucca.

 Giorgini is member of the scientific board of Il Pensiero Politico and a member of the board of directors of Filosofia Politica and “Etica & Politica”.
 Giorgini is the author of La città e il tiranno (Giuffre', 1993), Liberalismi eretici (Edizioni Goliardiche, 1999), I doni di Pandora (Bonomo, 2002) as well as of a translation of Plato’s Politicus (Rizzoli, 2005), numerous essays, translations and entries in encyclopedias.He has recently edited, with Elena Irrera, The Roots of Respect (De Gruyter, 2017).